matt-may/matt-may.github.io/_posts/2016-12-22-building-bitsy.markdown

 some interesting concepts to the world of front-end development, which has traditionally been quite messy and hacky.
-Facebook's enormous scale has required they take some dramatically different approaches to development to keep things manageable with the large number of developers working on the same codebase.
+Facebook's enormous scale has required they take some dramatically different approaches to development to keep things manageable with the large number of developers they have working on the same codebase.

 To explore React (which I'd been wanting to do for a while), I built a little app called [Bitsy](https://bitsy.pro).
 Bitsy is similar to Apple's Notes or